-You may have heard that TopShop in Australia has gone broke.
+You may have heard that TopShop in Australia went into voluntary administration.
 Debts were mounting up and in 2017 they were forced into liquidation.
 This made us reflect on something we’ve been pondering for a long time: the phenomenon of fast fashion.
 TopShop is the epitome of fast fashion - straight from catwalk to hanger in a matter of weeks.
 The items are in stock for a few months and then discarded as the next trends come in.
 But, if fashion giants like TopShop are going broke - maybe fast fashion itself is dying.

 What is Fast Fashion?

 Fast Fashion is the result of our capitalist economy and our consumerist culture.
 It began in the 1990’s when the fashion industry became a flooded market, with retailers constantly dropping their prices to compete for market shares.
 There is pressure for manufacturers to produce clothing more quickly and for designers to follow catwalk trends as soon as they happen.
 Fast fashion labels are now releasing more collections each year.
 This cycle feeds itself, encouraging people to buy more clothes and throw more clothes away.

 What are the Impacts?